De-Escalate Angry, Upset People

 • Reflect Back the Emotions with a Simple "You" Statement

-Research by neuroscientist Matthew Lieberman shows that when emotions are labeled, the prefrontal cortex comes back on line and the amygdalae calm down.
-In effect, affect labeling acts like the listener is lending his or her prefrontal cortex to the angry person.
+Research by neuroscientist Matthew Lieberman shows that when emotions are labelled, the prefrontal cortex comes back online and the amygdala calms down.
+In effect, affect labelling acts like the listener is lending his or her prefrontal cortex to the angry person.

 The result is remarkable.
 Within seconds, the anger dissipates and calm is restored.

-The trick to de=escalating strong emotions is learning how to ignore the words, pay attention to the emotions, and reflect back the emotions with a simple "you." statement.
+The trick to de-escalating strong emotions is learning how to ignore the words, pay attention to the emotions, and reflect back on the emotions with a simple "you." statement.

 Get Doug's Book